 Some electric shavers can be purchased for as little as £15 but some can reach as high as £300.
 Everyone has their own max budget.
-The model of shaver you choose to buy will have a lot to do with how much you have to spend.
+The model you choose to buy will have a lot to do with how much you have to spend.
 A good quality electric shaver can be purchased for as little as £60 – £100, which is well within most people’s price range.

 Such quality models I recommend around this price would be the Philips Aquatouch S5600/41.
 If you have a lot more to spend then a more suitable model would be the Braun Series 7 790 or Braun Series 9 9290cc or Philips Series 7000 electric shaver.

-Currently, the Braun Series 3 3080 is our top rated electric shaver because it has many great reviews, is of very high quality with great function and is priced well within the most common budget.
+Currently, the Braun Series 3 3080 is our top rated best electric shaver because it has many great reviews, is of very high quality with great function and is priced well within the most common budget.